itirohidaka/PowerOff-Functions/README.md

-# PowerOff a VSI using IBM Cloud Functions
+# Power Off a VSI using IBM Cloud Functions
 Description: Snipet to Power Off a VSI (Virtual Server) on IBM Cloud using the IBM Cloud Functions.

 Requirements: